paimpozhil/MageFirewall/README.md

 #### FTP
 Download the https://github.com/paimpozhil/MageFirewall/archive/master.zip
-and extract the folder called MageFirewall-master.. upload contents to your root of the magento system.
+and extract the folder called MageFirewall-master.. upload contents to the root folder of your Magento installation.

 ## Support